The latest uterine fibroid treatment options

 - Lower back pain

-- Reproductive problems, such as infertility or miscarriage
+- Reproductive difficulties, such as infertility or miscarriage